 The security package for real estate financings consists primarily of a security interest (most often in the form of an ownership transfer for security purposes (Sicherungsübereigung)) with respect to mortgage notes (Schuldbriefe).
-Mortgage notes can be created as register mortgage notes (Registerschuldbriefe) or as mortgage notes in paper form (Papierschuldbriefe).
-Register mortgage notes are exclusively recorded in the name of the creditor.
-As for mortgage notes in paper form, however, the bearer (Inhaberschuldbrief) or a specific person (Namenschuldbrief) may be named as the creditor.
+Mortgage notes can be created as registered mortgage notes in paper form (Namenschuldbrief) or as bearer mortgage notes (Inhaberschuldbrief) or as registered mortgage notes (Registerschuldbrief).
 Mortgage notes in paper form must be physically handed over to the lender, together with an endorsement on the mortgage note in favour of the lender.
-By virtue of the creation of a mortgage note, an independent claim in the amount of the mortgage note is created, which is separate from the claim created under the credit documentation (eg the loan(s)).
+By virtue of the creation of a mortgage note, an independent claim in the amount of the mortgage note is created, which is separate from the claim created under the credit documentation (ie, the loan(s)).
 Such mortgage loan claim is then secured by the underlying property.

 Further security is usually taken with respect to rent and other receivables as well as insurance claims (in each case to the extent assignable) by means of a security assignment agreement (Sicherungszession).
-Furthermore, share pledges may be granted over the shares of the borrower and its subsidiaries (if any), and receivables assignments may be made, eg with respect to expected rental payments.
+Furthermore, share pledges may be granted over the shares of the borrower and its subsidiaries (if any).